 Eye candy design works

 It might appear that design, especially the digital one, takes itself too seriously.
-Indeed, there are usability geeks who don’t believe aesthetics have any impact.
+Indeed, there are usability geeks who don’t believe in the impact of design.
 They exemplify it by the unattractive likes of Reddit and Craigslist.

 Design is no place for extremities.
 When there’s looks not backed by proper functionality, it’s empty.
 When it’s just handy and useful, there’s no emotion tied to it and it is also bad.
 To find the balance between usability and aesthetics, we need to know how attention works and what makes something perceived as beautiful.